 - 7. Design your web store in a way that complements your jewelry inventory.

 - What are 4 typical ways to control inventory?

 - How much jewelry inventory should I have?

 - What’s the best way to manage inventory?

 How much jewelry inventory should you own and how do you manage it?

-Inventory management is a process of keeping track of your stocked jewelry, and documenting their weight and dimensions, number of pieces by attributes and variations, and location.
+Inventory management is a process of keeping track of your stocked jewelry, and documenting its weight and dimensions, the number of pieces by attributes and variations, and location.

 Efficient and effective jewelry inventory management is critical to your business because it helps you minimize the holding costs by knowing when to replenish them and when to buy materials to manufacture them.
 Needless to say, negligent or inappropriate management of inventory can lead to loss of revenue from unmet sales targets because of failure to replenish the pieces when necessary or loss of more money for overstocking leading to unsold inventory.

 There are many costs – some are hidden – involved in negligent inventory management (or the lack thereof).
 These costs can be avoided with the right inventory management techniques.